danielm2048/pre-course-2021-final/README.md

   - Mobile users can highlight a todo by tapping and holding the todo item for half a second
 - You can check any todos you might have finished:
   - If you'll want to delete every finished todo you'll be able to do it also by using a single button
+- Only relevant buttons will show up
+- Animations for checking and highlighting a todo
+- Added tests for other sort buttons and double clicking

 ## Resources